 - To the left of the string Component Layer Pairs (C) there is a visibility icon; click this to toggle the visibility of all component layers on/off.

 - To the left of the string Top there is a visibility icon; click this to show/hide all top side component layers.
 The Bottom side layers can also be displayed/hidden in the same way.

 In a busy PCB design, layers are often toggled on and off during the design process.
 To help with this, layer visibility can be changed using keystrokes in the following way:

 - Press the L shortcut key to display/make the Layers & Colors tab of the View Configuration panel active.
-The panel's title bar will become colored indicating that it is the active element in the software.
+The panel's title bar will become colored, indicating that it is the active element in

 - If you have accessed a set of layers, press Spacebar to toggle the visibility of all layers in that set.

 - If you have accessed a layer, its visibility will toggle immediately and the Spacebar can then be used to toggle it again.

 - Press the Up or Down arrow keys to move up or down through the list, for example, to access a specific mechanical layer or a pair of component layers.
 You can then use the Spacebar to toggle the visibility

 - The number within the square brackets indicates which physical copper layer that signal or plane layer is, in the layer stack.
 Consider the string, Bottom (B), the indicates that this is the 6th copper